 If you have been baking gluten-free for much time, you know that these ingredients are essential in replacing gluten.
 Xanthan gum and guar gum powders are similar in that they both keep your ingredients together, but each has their unique ingredients, benefits, qualities and uses.
 You can use either, or both for the best results.
 Because I am asked the question so often, “What about guar gum vs xanthan gum?” – I thought I’d explain it in detail.
 Continue reading “Guar Gum vs Xanthan”

 If you are new to the gluten-free diet and find that you cannot bake a decent gluten-free bread or are looking for the best gluten-free bread to purchase, you are not alone.
 Just about everyone I know had trouble in the beginning.
-You can definitely purchase a wonderful gluten-free bread.
-Below I provide suggestions for the best brands of gluten-free breads and how to bake your gluten-free bread successfully!
+Nowadays, you can definitely purchase a wonderful gluten-free bread or baguette.
+Below, I provide suggestions for the best brands of gluten-free breads and how to bake your gluten-free bread successfully!
 Continue reading “Best Gluten Free Bread and Recipe”

 In my studies on the science of gluten-free baking I learned that egg white powder can enhance gluten-free breads because of the protein content.
 I usually use fresh egg whites, but because I make so much bread, as my husband is a bread lover, I hate to have those egg yolks go to waste.
 There is just so much custard one can consume!
 Continue reading “Gluten-free Egg White Powder or Albumen – Albumin Powder”